 If you are running MainBoss Service under a system account like Network Service, the account may already have appropriate SQL Server permissions.
 If so, you can skip this step.
-Otherwise, start MainBoss and go to Administration | MainBoss Service | Configuration.
-In that window, click Grant Service SQL Permission.
-This gives appropriate SQL Server permissions to the login name associated with MainBoss Service.
+Otherwise, add a SQL Server login for the account under which you are running MainBoss Service, by following these steps: